Happy Earth Day!! REDUCE, REUSE, AND RECYCLE!

 How to recycle: If your old electronic device still works, find a charity that will take it.
 If it’s really broken, absolutely do not put it in the garbage.
 It might have chemicals that can poison the groundwater.
 Take it to your local recycling center where they can safely process it.

-How to recycle: If your old clothes are still in good condition and you absolutely can't reuse them, take them to the local thrift shop, or find a charity that collects clothes for disaster victims.
-Ask your parents to help you find an organization, but don't let your clothes go to waste!
+How to recycle: If your old clothes are still in good condition and you absolutely can’t reuse them, take them to the local thrift shop, or find a charity that collects clothes for disaster victims.
+Some stores even collect old clothes for recycling.
+Ask your parents to help you find an organization, but don’t let your clothes go to waste!

 How to recycle: Hopefully, your school lunch is totally waste-free like Moderator Elise on the Save the Planet Board so you shouldn’t have any plastic or aluminum containers to recycle.
 But if you do, make sure you recycle them!
 If your school doesn’t have separate recycling bins, save the empty container in your backpack and recycle it at home.
 Then have a chat with the principal and get recycling bins in your school lunchroom already!